osmbe/website/en/_posts/motm/2018-02-09-anisa-kuci.md

 ## Where do you map?
 As for mapping, I use the ID editor and/or JOSM.
 Since I have a full personal agenda, I am in constant movement all day long, so I map a lot using my phone.
 So far I have used Maps.me and lately trying CityzenApp.
 I use them mostly to map areas that I know quite good so the edits I do are based on my ground knowledge (as being a local).
 I try to add information whenever it's missing from points-of-interest, in order to complete the information.
 Sometimes to make it more diverse, I map unknown places, and try to focus on rural areas around Albania since they are poorly mapped.

-Haven't mapped for HOT yet but in Albania there are needs to use HOT, for example in the north, every winter hundreds of families are stuck between the mountains running out of essential things to survive (such as food or warm clothes) because of the snow, and there are no ways to enter these areas, it’s hard even for emergency help to reach them.
+Haven't mapped for HOT yet but in Albania there are needs to use HOT, for example in the north, every winter hundreds of families are stuck between the mountains running out of essential things to survive (such as food or warm clothes) because of the snow, and there are no ways to enter these areas, it's hard even for emergency help to reach them.
 We need a Humanitarian OSM Team to map these areas.